sybrew/the-seo-framework-title-fix/readme.txt

 > If the title is detected to be output wrong, this plugin fixes it.
 > If you wish to have a more forceful override, then a filter is available.
 See Other Notes.
 >
-> This plugin is fundamentally built to perform and to keep its memory usage low.
+> This plugin is fundamentally built to perform fast and to keep its memory usage low.

 = About The SEO Framework =